jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/Important.rst

 .. _DataSelection:

+.. index:: Data Selection Controls (Irena)

 Data selection
 ---------------

-.. index:: Data Selection Irena

 Data selection part of the panels is served by common package (mostly) and has more or less similar behavior – with modifications appropriate for each package.
 The purpose of these controls is to provide as much help to user to select appropriate data as possible.
 This is not easy task… Sometimes even it is not clear what the right help is.